bethloe/QBEAWA/README.md

 This repo includes two tools:

-1. The Quality Analyzer which enables users to create and compare Quality Metrics.
-Futhermore, users can rank Wikipedia articles based these metrics.
+1. The Ranking Tool which enables users to rank Wikipedia articles based on Qulity Metrics
-2. The Quality Assisted Editor enables users to check the Quality of an article with low expenditure
+2. The Quality Assisted Editor which enables users to check the Quality of an article with low expenditure

-# The Quality Analyzer
+# The Ranking Tool

 ![](https://github.com/bethloe/QBEAWA/blob/master/screenshot.PNG)